 How to Create an Instant Garden

 When creating instant gardens, start by figuring out how much space you have to work with.
-For instance, drawing it up on a piece of graph paper with each square representing a square foot of my yard, I put my imagination to work dreaming up my new instant flower garden plan.
+For instance, drawing it up on a piece of graph paper with each square representing a square foot (0.1 sq. m.) of my yard, I put my imagination to work dreaming up my new, instant flower garden plan.
 Using colored pencils (you could use markers or crayons too), decide on your color scheme throughout the instant garden.
-I chose to place annuals, like petunias, marigolds or zinnias, per square foot, focusing on pink, blue and purple colors.
+I chose to place annuals, like petunias, marigolds, or zinnias, per square foot (0.1 sq. m.), focusing on pink, blue, and purple colors.
 I also wanted to place some potted plants, a classic instant garden choice, around the reception area to add diversity to my plant scheme.
 Next comes the shopping list.
 Realistically, you can't create a large instant flower garden plan in two days without doing a little spending at your favorite nursery or home and garden store.
 I wrote down all the plants I wanted to buy to fill in most of the spaces in my new garden beds.
 I also wanted to add some style to the garden, so I jotted down a concrete birdbath, a rustic birdhouse, some stepping stones to wind their way through the garden bed, and whatever other accessories seemed appropriate to our reception, like citronella torches perhaps.

 Making a Garden Overnight